BerkeleyHCI/PolymorphicBlocks/getting-started.md

      > Next time, you can rebuild the design by re-running the last selected run configuration with hotkey **Shift+F10** (Windows) or **Ctrl+R** (MacOS).

      > **Note on re-compiling behavior**: The IDE only re-compiles block classes when its source (or the source of superclasses) has changed, but this does not catch all functional changes.
-     > If changes aren't recompiling, try making a change to the class code.
-     > Alternatively, you can clear all compiled blocks through main menu > Tools > Empty Block Cache.
+     > If changes aren't recompiling, you can clear all compiled blocks through main menu > Tools > Empty Block Cache.
      >
      > In particular, these changes may not trigger a recompile:
      > - Any changes outside the class, even if the code is called by the class.